 Tests to diagnose DORV include:

-Several factors determine the type and number of operations the baby needs.
-They include:
+Factors that determine the type and number of operations the baby needs include:

 Complications from DORV may include:

-All children with this congenital heart disease should take antibiotics before dental treatment.
+Children with this congenital heart disease may need to take antibiotics before dental treatment.
 This prevents infections around the heart.
 Antibiotics may also be needed after surgery.

 DORV; Taussig-Bing anomaly; DORV with doubly-committed VSD; DORV with noncommitted VSD; DORV with subaortic VSD